awsdocs/aws-service-catalog-admin-guide/doc_source/provisioned-products-tutorial.md

 You can identify the user who provisioned a product and resources associated with the product using the AWS Service Catalog console\.
 This tutorial helps translate this example to your own specific provisioned products\.

 To manage all provisioned products for the account, you need **AWSServiceCatalogAdminFullAccess** or equivalent access to the provisioned product write operations\.
-For more information, see [Authentication and Access Control for AWS Service Catalog](controlling_access.md)\.
+For more information, see [Identity and Access Management in AWS Service Catalog](controlling_access.md)\.

 **To identify the user who provisioned a product and the associated resources**